niktion9/cse15l-lab-reports/LabReport5.md

 ## Part 1:
 ### Student's post:
 Hello, I have having trouble with Lab 7.
-I am trying to run the test file, it is showing multiple errors and I am where these error are coming from and how to address them.
+I am trying to run the test file, it is showing multiple errors and I am not sure where these error are coming from and how to address them.

 ![image](https://github.com/niktion9/cse15l-lab-reports/assets/150311091/69bad620-a3e9-4ebf-891f-f5dd58458ea7)

 ### TA's response:
-Hello, thank you for reaching out.
-When reading the error message, it can be seen that there 2 error.
+Hello, thank you for reaching out!
+When reading the error message, it can be seen that there 2 errors.
 Let's solve them one by one.
-Try looking underneath the first error error (which is "1) testMerge1(ListExamplesTests)") and notice how a line specifies "ListExamples.merge(ListExamples.java:33)"?
+Start by looking underneath the first error error (which is ```1) testMerge1(ListExamplesTests)```).
+Notice how a line specifies "ListExamples.merge(ListExamples.java:33)"?
+This is a great indication of where the error is coming from.
+I suggest going into the file and read he code at line 33 and aroud it to get an idea of where and what the actual bug is.
-I suggest using ```vim``` to access the file content for editing and look into what needs to be fixed.
+You can try using ```vim``` to access the file content and even for editing once you find the bug.
+Trying running the test file again, and repeat this process for debugging the second error as well.
+Please feel free to let me know if you have any questions or would like further guidance.
 Good luck!

 ### Student's post:
 It worked!
 I used ```vim``` to go into the ```listExamples.java``` file and navigated to line number 33 and traced the code around it.
 I noticed that after line 33, index2 needs to be updated for the correct result.
 Because that was missing, and since I am in ```vim```, I used ```i``` to insert ```index2+=1```.
 Then I clicked ```esc``` and enter ```:wp``` to save the edit and exit the file.
 Like shown below